kurator-dev/kurator/docs/proposals/rollout/rollout.md

 A good summary is probably at least a paragraph in length.
 -->

-To further enhance Kurator's functionality, this proposal designs Kurator's Continuous Delivery feature to meet user's need for automatically validate released code.
+To further enhance Kurator's functionality, this proposal designs Kurator's Rollout feature to meet user's need for automatically validate released code.

 By integrating Flagger, we aim to provide our users with reliable, fast and unified release validation capabilities.
 Enabling them to easily validate distribution code across multiple clusters.

 Base on Flagger, Kurator also offers A/B Testing, Blue/Green and Canary distribution options.
-Meet the needs of the Continuous Delivery.
+Meet the diverse needs of the Unified Rollout.

 ### Motivation